 What are the symptoms?
 Here are the most common symptoms of opiate withdrawal.

 Will I be able to work?
-Do not plan on going to work between days #2-#4 as those are the most acute days.
+Do not plan on going to work between days #2-#3 as those are the most acute days.
 Click here for a graph on a typical withdrawal duration and acuity.
+As I mentioned, this may vary and many folks feel ok to work sooner but plan for 3-5 days

 Will I die?
-Yes, but probably not from withdrawal.
+Yes, eventually you will die but probably not from opiate withdrawal.
 It’s very, very rare for people to die from opiate withdrawal.
-Your chances of mistakenly killing yourself due to opiates are FAR greater if you actually keep taking them as opposed to quitting them.
+If you keep taking opiates, your chances of mistakenly killing yourself due to an overdose are FAR greater.
 If something is obviously wrong… like your heart stops or you cannot breathe… get yourself to a hospital!
 But the fact of the matter is that the medical community does not consider opiate withdrawal to be a life-threatening event.
-I’m assuming a certain level of common sense be applied to every situation but I would not worry about dying from opiate withdrawal.
+I’m assuming a certain level of common sense is applied to every situation but I would not worry about dying from opiate withdrawal.

 Can the withdrawals last forever?
 No. It may seem like it but opiate withdrawal symptoms usually last a few days and then slowly dissipate.